June 17, 2026

 • Easier compliance and transparency: Because per diem policies are tied to federal guidelines, they support IRS compliance and give employees clear, predictable daily allowances

-• Faster expense reports: You can streamline expense reports because employees don’t need to compile and attach expense receipts for every transaction
+• Faster expense reports: Employees don't need to compile and attach receipts for every transaction, which speeds up the reporting cycle

-• Improved team morale: A per diem system can also improve morale since employees can choose how to spend per diem dollars based on their preferences
+• Improved team morale: Employees can choose how to spend per diem dollars based on their preferences, which gives them more autonomy on the road

 Best practices for implementing a per diem policy